oveee92/vaulti/README.md

 - An extra newline is added below the ansible-vault output, for readability.
 - No automatic line breaks for long values.

 Finally, a word on diffs.
-The utility revolves around decrypting and reencrypting the variables, which means that every time you open a file with it, the encrypted string actually changes (different salt for each reencrypt).
+The utility revolves around decrypting and reencrypting the variables, which means that every time you open a file with it, the encrypted string actually changes (because it has a different salt for each reencrypt).
 Part of the utility is therefore dedicated to looping through the re-encrypted file, comparing it with the original decrypted data, and preferring the old encrypted string if the actual decrypted value hasn't changed.
-That means that any git diff produced by these changes will usually only involve the relevant changed variables, but it is a "best effort" process.
+That means that any git diff produced by these changes will usually only involve the relevant changed variables, but it is a "best effort" process based on very simple list index and dict key lookups.
 If you change the number encrypted variables in a list, the items whose list index was changed will be re-encrypted with a new salt, since the original value cannot be found.
 Same goes for any variables where you change the key name.
 Create the key/entry with a regular editor first if this is important to you.

 ## Dependencies

-Won't put the dependencies in the `pyproject.toml` file for now, since with Ansible, sometimes you want ansible-core on a specific version to keep a consistent execution environment.
+Won't put the dependencies in the `pyproject.toml` file for now, since with Ansible, sometimes you want `ansible-core` on a specific version to keep a consistent execution environment.
 Any mention of the required libraries will make pip upgrade `ansible` and `ansible-core` packages even if the requirements don't make it necessary.

-Having to use `--no-deps` for installing this tool is just asking for trouble.
+Having to use `--no-deps` for installing this tool in a non-breaking way is just asking for trouble.

-Dependencies are:
+Dependencies and their reasons are:

 ```
 # We're using typing classes from Python3.9, and __future__ annotations is not not available before python 3.7.